SebaKrk/StepTrackerTCA/README.md

     * C: Integrate Save Action and Fetch
         - Connect Save Action in SetWeightGoalFeature:
         - Update WeightGoalFeature to Fetch Latest Data
+    * D: WeightGoalWidgetFeature
+        - Add functionality to display user’s weight goal on the chart after setting it